 We won't accept incomplete applications.
-Please, don't send partial or incomplete forms.
+Please, don't send partial or incomplete forms as we'll return them.

 Please take your own copies of applications and medical evidence before forwarding the documentation to Teachers' Pensions.
 If an employer is submitting the application forms on your behalf, your employer won't be able to copy medical information due to reasons of confidentiality.
 If you require copies, you should arrange for these to be sent to you by Occupational Health or by the relevant medical practitioners before they're sent to us.